sungnga/nextjs-furniture-boutique-app/README.md

 **3. Create Root User, Add User Permissions**
 - Up until this point we haven't given user other roles other than the 'user' role.
 This is the default value they're given when they signup
 - A root user can manage admin and regular users roles.
-They have access to the User Permissions section to change users' roles in the database
+They have access to the User Permissions panel to change users' roles in the database
   - There's only one root user and this user is going to have access to the database
   - We can change the root user's role manually in MongoDB website in the users collection since this is going to be done just once
 - Admin users can create and delete products within our application